ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 #### Domain-Specific Entity Addresses

-Individual addresses are strings as specified by Section 4 of [](#RFC5952).
+Individual addresses are strings as specified by Section 4 of [](#RFC5952);
-Blocks of addresses are prefix-match strings as specified in Section 7 of [](#RFC5952).
+blocks of addresses are prefix-match strings as specified in Section 7 of [](#RFC5952).
 For the purpose of defining properties, an individual Internet address and the corresponding 128-bit prefix are considered aliases for the same entity.
 That is, `ipv6:2001:db8::1` and `ipv6:2001:db8::1/128` are